Nice to meet you.

 - TeamViewer Review, Katherine J.

 ManageEngine Endpoint Central offers a full-fledged endpoint management solution that covers mobile devices, desktops, servers, and IoT endpoints.
 While this broad functionality is impressive, it also makes the platform more complex to navigate than dedicated MDMs.
-To keep things focused, I primarily tested its MDM capabilities alongside its desktop and patch management features, using a mix of Windows, macOS, iOS, Android, and Linux devices.
+To keep things focused, I primarily focused on its MDM capabilities alongside its desktop and patch management features, for a mix of Windows, macOS, iOS, Android, and Linux devices.

 If your organization manages everything from servers to smartphones, Endpoint Central offers a lot of value in a single solution.
 With continued improvements around Linux visibility and more streamlined access to mobile-specific features, it could appeal even more to general IT teams and mobility-focused admins.